openstack/neutron/doc/source/contributor/testing/tempest.rst

 Scenario Tests
 ~~~~~~~~~~~~~~

-Scenario tests (neutron-tempest-plugin/neutron_tempest_plugin/scenario), like API tests,
+Scenario tests (neutron-tempest-plugin/neutron_tempest_plugin/scenario),
-use the Tempest test infrastructure and have the same requirements.
-Guidelines for
+like API tests, use the Tempest test infrastructure and have the same
-writing a good scenario test may be found at the Tempest developer guide:
+requirements.
+Guidelines for writing a good scenario test may be found in
+the Tempest developer guide:
 https://docs.openstack.org/tempest/latest/field_guide/scenario.html

 Scenario tests, like API tests, are split between the Tempest and Neutron